Jyonn/UnifiedTokenizer/README.md

 ## Introduction

-When dealing with textual information used in some models (e.g. Bert), the first step is the tokenization. [**Transformers**](https://github.com/huggingface/transformers) provides _BertTokenizer_ to split words (multi-lingual) with _WordPiece_ algorithm.
-However, in some cases, some texts may be entities which is not required to split, although this entity contains many sub-words; some are the arrays of entities, joined by some characters (e.g. `|`, `,`).

-**Different cases require different tokenizer.** So it comes **Unified Tokenizer** (or **UniTok**).
-You can either customize your tokenizer, or use our pre-defined tokenizers.
+Unified Tokenizer, shortly **UniTok**, offers pre-defined various tokenizers in dealing with textual data.
+It is a central data processing tool that allows algorithm engineers to focus more on the algorithm itself instead of tedious data preprocessing.

+It incorporates the BERT tokenizer from the [transformers]((https://github.com/huggingface/transformers)) library, while it supports custom via the general word segmentation module (i.e., the `BaseTok` class).

 ## Installation

-`pip install UniTok`
+`pip install UnifiedTokenizer`

 ## Usage

-Here we use the first 10 lines of the training set of [MINDlarge](https://msnews.github.io/) as an example (see `news-sample.tsv` file).
-Assume the data path is `/home/ubuntu/news-sample.tsv`.
+We use the head of the training set of the [MINDlarge](https://msnews.github.io/) dataset as an example (see `news-sample.tsv` file).

 ### Data Declaration (more info see [MIND GitHub](https://github.com/msnews/msnews.github.io/blob/master/assets/doc/introduction.md))

-Each line in the file is the information about one piece of news.

-It has 7 columns, which are divided by the tab symbol:
+Each line in the file is a piece of news, including 7 features, which are divided by the tab (`\t`) symbol:

 - News ID
 - Category